bburwell/Localchat/README.md

 Localchat
 =========

-Created by Ben Burwell and Bill Dolan.
+Created by Ben Burwell and Bill Dolan for Dr. Benjamin's Computer Networks class at Muhlenberg College in Spring 2013.